qianachen/ChromBERT-tools/README.md

 ## 1. Installation

 ChromBERT-tools is implemented in Python and requires Python 3.9 or above.
 It uses FlashAttention 2 for efficient model computation.
-When installed from source, users need to set up the required environment.

-The official Apptainer image is the easiest installation option and already includes ChromBERT-tools and its software dependencies.
+We provide two installation options.

 ### Option 1: Install with an Apptainer image (recommended)
 ```bash